MicrosoftDocs/powerapps-docs/articles/gateway-reference.md

 |login.microsoftonline.com|443|HTTPS|
 |*.msftncsi.com|443|Used to test internet connectivity if the gateway is unreachable by the Power BI service.|

 If you need to white list IP addresses instead of the domains, you can download and use the [Microsoft Azure Datacenter IP ranges list](https://www.microsoft.com/download/details.aspx?id=41653).
-In some cases, the Azure Service Bus connections will be made with IP Address instead of the fully qualified domain names.
+In some cases, the Azure Service Bus connections will be made with IP address instead of the fully qualified domain names.

 **Sign-in account**